 Many Employees work in environments which place them at a greater risk for occupational injuries and occupational disease.
 One of the occupations that have a unique risk for cancer is the Welding Trade.
 For those individuals who work in that Trade, it is important for them to know about the particular medical conditions that may arise as a result of their employment.

 In event that they succumb to those conditions, it is important for Welders to know that they can claim workers’ compensation benefits for diseases which arise from their trade.
 Workers’ Compensation benefits allow for the Injured Worker to claim medical treatment and compensation.
-This would include payment for cancer treatment.
+This would include payment for their cancer treatment.
 Continue reading

 The State of California has a Special Program for Injured Workers who have pre-existing labor disabling conditions.
 It is called the Subsequent Injuries Fund.
 It is commonly referred to by the abbreviation “SIF”.
 This Special Program allows for Injured Workers who are seriously disabled to obtain additional compensation beyond their ordinary workers’ compensation case.